mwikstrom/paratype/docs/paratype.patharray.md

 ## PathArray type

-An array of string or numbers that represents the path of a value
+An array of string and/or numbers that represents the path of a value

 <b>Signature:</b>